Manage Exchanges: G4

 Information Exchange: Information flows in relation to instructions and their fulfilment.
 The substance includes orders, plans, priorities, proposals, reports, feedback, appraisals and similar.
 It can also include market-related information.

-Affiliation: The process is formal and well-structured involving respect, obedience and deference, but not impersonal, Interactions are structured as required by the task or situation.
+Affiliation: The process is formal and well-structured involving respect, obedience and deference, and therefore not impersonal, Interactions are structured as required by the task or situation.

 How it Goes Wrong: At g2 if there is insufficient respect for expertise; and at g4 if the relationship element is denied or mishandled.